Skip to content

 Warehouse

-Warehouse provides a bulk of Brainlife specific functionalities.
-Brainlife web UI and CLI (command-line-interface) primarily interface with warehouse APIs to fulfill most user requests.
-Warehouse provides functionalities such as organizing datasets under projects, orchestrating pipeline rules, and requesting Amaretti to submit jobs or move datasets between various computing resources as well as staging and archiving datasets to and from the Warehouse archive.
-All new datasets are currently archived on XSEDE Wrangler and optionally copied to IU SDA tape archive system as a backup for published datasets.
+Warehouse provides a bulk of Brainlife-specific functionalities.
+Brainlife web UI and CLI (command-line interface) primarily interface with warehouse APIs to fulfill most user requests.
+Warehouse provides functionalities such as organizing datasets under projects, orchestrating pipeline rules, and requesting Amaretti to submit jobs or move datasets between various computing resources and staging and archiving datasets to and from the Warehouse archive.
+All new datasets are currently, archived on XSEDE Wrangler and optionally copied to IU SDA tape archive system as a backup for published datasets.

 Brainlife's web UI is written using VueJS; a popular Javascript frontend framework.
-Standard post-processing tools such as webpack and babel are used to compile our UI code before delivered to the user's browser.
-A small amount of server-side rendering is performed periodically to provide scheme.org descriptors for our public assets; such as Apps, Publications, Projects.
-This also promotes discoverability of those assets by various search engines.
+Standard post-processing tools such as Webpack and Babel compile our UI code before being delivered to the user's browser.
+A small amount of server-side rendering is performed periodically to provide scheme.org descriptors for our public assets; such as Apps, Publications, and Projects.
+This also promotes the discoverability of those assets by various search engines.

 Modular Processing

 Brainlife platform allows App developers to register datatypes.
-Each App exchange data through registered datatypes and this allows App to be written in a modular fashion; each App is only responsible for specific data processing (alignment, tracking, statistical analysis, etc..) which increases the amount of code reuse, and App developer can focus on truly unique aspect of their App.
-For example, statistician writing a statistical method does not have to concern how the input data is preprocessed, or a developer writing fiber tracking App does not have to write code that analyzes generated fibers which is commonly handled by tract profile analysis Apps.
+Each App exchanges data through registered datatypes and this allows App to be written in a modular fashion; each App is only responsible for specific data processing (alignment, tracking, statistical analysis, etc..) which increases the amount of code reuse, and App developer can focus on a truly unique aspect of their App.
+For example, a statistician writing a statistical method does not have to be concerned with how the input data is preprocessed, or a developer writing a fiber tracking App does not have to write code that analyzes generated fibers which is commonly handled by tract profile analysis Apps.
 From a user's point of view, module design allows them to more easily compose their workflow using interchangeable Apps that fit their needs.
-User can also more easily experiment with newer version or different algorithms only on a part of their workflow.
+User can also more easily experiment with newer versions or different algorithms only on a part of their workflow.

-Allowing users to compose different App increases a chance of incompatibility between Apps.
+Allowing users to compose different App increases the chance of incompatibility between Apps.
 For example, although an App might take anat/t1w input, it might only work properly with acpc aligned anat/t1 input.
-To reduce the risk of incompatibility between the Apps, Brainlife allows each datasets to be tagged by "datatype tags".
-App developer can then specify certain datatype tags to be required by its input.
-This prevents users from submitting Apps with incompatible input dataset.
+To reduce the risk of incompatibility between the Apps, Brainlife allows each dataset to be tagged by "datatype tags".
+App developers can then specify certain datatype tags required by the App input.
+This prevents users from submitting Apps with incompatible input datasets.

 Bulk Processing

-To manage this, we have developed a mechanism which we call pipeline.
+To manage this, we have developed a mechanism, the pipeline.
 The pipeline allows "stream processing" of Brainlife archived datasets and it can be configured by creating a series of "rules" through a simple user interface.
-Each pipeline rule is responsible for submitting a specific App whenever it detects a new input dataset and corresponding output datasets that are yet to be generated.
-Brainlife's pipeline rules are evaluated continuously (until they are deactivated) and can be setup one rule at a time while executing earlier rules.
-We believe that our method of handling large workflows through stream processing method has several advantages over more conventional workflow management systems such as PegasusWMS, Nipype, condor DAGMan, where user would imperetively define the entire workflow on various programming languages or in a proprietary syntax and execute (submit) the entire workflow.
+Each pipeline rule is responsible for submitting a specific App whenever it detects a new input dataset and corresponding (yet to be generated) output datasets.
+Brainlife's pipeline rules are evaluated continuously (until deactivated) and can be set up one rule at a time while executing earlier rules.
+We believe that our method of handling large workflows through stream processing method has several advantages over more conventional workflow management systems such as PegasusWMS, Nipype, and condor DAGMan, where users would imperatively define the entire workflow on various programming languages or in a proprietary syntax and execute (submit) the entire workflow.

 The advantages are ...

-• More error resilient, and allows users to handle / recover from issues that are not anticipated when the workflow is first conveived.
-When a job fails, the failed job can be handled individually, or setup another set of rules to process subset of subjects to work around the problem while other rules are still active.
+• More error-resilient and, allows users to handle/recover from issues not anticipated when the workflow is initially conceived.
+When a job fails, the failed job can be handled individually, or set up another set of rules to process a subset of subjects to work around the problem while other rules are still active.

 • Can be configured through GUI (no programming / special syntax is needed).
-Easier for novice users as complexity can be added rather than having to think through everything before submitting the entire workflow.
+It is easier for novice users as complexity can be added rather than having to think through everything before submitting the full workflow.

 The disadvantages are ...

 • Each rule is applied to all subjects.
-It is difficult / impossible to define rules that operates on multiple subjects simultaneously; like to aggregate outputs from all subjects (we have a different mechanism to accomplish this)
+It is difficult/impossible to define rules that operate on multiple subjects simultaneously; like to aggregate outputs from all subjects (we have a different mechanism to accomplish this)

-• Could lead to infinite loop as our system is not DAG (hasn't happened yet)
+• Could lead to an infinite loop as our system is not DAG (hasn't happened yet)

 CLI

 Brainlife CLI is primarily used to upload/download datasets to/from user's computers.
-CLI also provides some capabilities available through the Web UI such as submitting/monitoring a task, and querying various assets that user has access to.
-Brainlife CLI is currently written in nodejs and distributed through npm; a popular cross-platform software packaging library.
-Unlike the Web UI, user must manually install npm anb brainlife CLI tool, and keep it up-to-date.
+CLI also provides some capabilities available through the Web UI such as submitting/monitoring a task and querying various assets available to the user.
+Brainlife CLI is currently written in node js and distributed through npm; a popular cross-platform software packaging library.
+Unlike the Web UI, users must manually install npm and the brainlife CLI tool, and keep it up-to-date.

 Visualization

-Another way is to launch native UIs such as Freeview, fsleyes, and fibernavigator on Brainlife's GPU-enabled visualization VMs and streamed to user's browser using web-based VNC client.
-This approach allows our users to entertain familiar UIs and visualize their data-objects without having to install these UIs and downloading data-objects to be visualized.
+Another way is to launch native UIs such as Freeview, fsleyes, and fibernavigator on Brainlife's GPU-enabled visualization VMs and stream to user's browser using a web-based VNC client.
+This approach allows our users to entertain familiar UIs and visualize their data objects without installing these UIs and downloading data objects to be visualized.
 The only component required by the user is a web browser.

 viewers